iscoooooo/orbital-mechanics/README.md

 # Orbital-Mechanics

 ## Overview
 This project provides a suite of tools for simulating, analyzing, and visualizing spacecraft trajectories.
-It is designed for aerospace engineers, researchers, and students who want to study orbital mechanics and spacecraft motion.
+It is designed for aerospace engineers, and students who want to study orbital mechanics and spacecraft motion.

 ## Features
 - **Spacecraft Class**: The core of the project, this class allows users to create spacecraft objects with either: